 An REU student working in this group will have the unique opportunity to build upon the latest developments in nuclear theory and to explore atomic nuclei starting from quark and gluon considerations.
 This will include performing large-scale computer simulations using novel LSU-developed codes.
 Projects will aim at modeling the unknown structure of short-lived nuclei that still remain inaccessible by experimental studies but are essential for understanding the dynamics of stellar burning, X-ray bursts, synthesis of elements, as well as fusion ignition processes.

-REU students could work on synthesis of new intermetallic superconductors, thermoelectrics, and magnetic materials and measure their physical properties at temperatures near absolute zero and in high magnetic fields.
-Another student could be involved in the synthesis and low temperature characterization of low dimensional correlated electron systems.
-Finally, other students will participate in projects utilizing the CAMD synchrotron facility.
+REU students could work on synthesis of new superconductors, thermoelectrics, topological and magnetic materials, and measure their structures and physical properties at temperatures near absolute zero and in high magnetic fields.
+Some students could be involved in the synthesis and low temperature characterization of low dimensional correlated electron systems.
+Some students could participate in projects utilizing the CAMD synchrotron facility.

-An REU student working in the field of theoretical condensed matter physics would assist with calculations in areas of interest including unconventional superconductivity in heavy fermion systems, interplay of magnetism and superconductivity, quantum criticality, and other aspects of correlated electron behavior.
-Typical activities would include implementation of models of vortex state for realistic Fermi surfaces to describe the thermodynamic and transport measurements as a function of temperature and applied magnetic field and carrying out analysis of different aspects of quantum phenomena.
+An REU student working in the field of theoretical condensed matter physics would assist with calculations in areas of interest including unconventional superconductivity, topological properties, interplay of magnetism and superconductivity, quantum criticality, and other aspects of electronic behavior.
+Typical activities would include implementation of models of vortex state for realistic Fermi surfaces to describe the thermodynamic and transport measurements as a function of temperature and applied magnetic field, and analysis of different aspects of quantum phenomena.

 Possible projects for an REU student working in this group are design of quantum error correction codes and quantum memory for photonic qubits.
 Other possible projects involve theory and modeling of quantum computers, quantum crypto-systems, quantum teleportation, as well as quantum imaging, sensing, metrology, and interferometry.
 An REU student could also work on problems involving quantum entanglement, especially of two qubits.
 Exploring various measures of entanglement and calculating other correlations such as quantum discord for different pure and mixed states of such two-qubit systems will be the focus of this work.